pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 The Discovery System is supported by the following API endpoints:

 - `GET /api/collaborations/search`: Retrieves collaborations based on filter criteria
+  - Implemented in `server/routes.ts` with support for various filter parameters
+  - Excludes collaborations created by the current user
-- `GET /api/discovery-cards`: Retrieves cards for the discovery feed (filtering out user's own collaborations)
+  - Returns properly formatted JSON data for the discovery feed

+## API Implementation Notes

+The API implementation has the following characteristics:

+1. **Error Handling**: Proper error handling with meaningful error messages
+2. **Filtering**: Backend filtering based on user preferences (when enabled)
+3. **Performance**: Optimized database queries to minimize response time
+4. **Debugging**: Enhanced logging to troubleshoot any issues

+A recent fix removed a duplicate route that was causing conflicts for the `/api/collaborations/search` endpoint, ensuring proper request handling.

 ## Debugging

-For debugging purposes, logs are added at various points in the collaboration filtering process:
+For debugging purposes, comprehensive logs are added at various points in the collaboration filtering process:

 ```typescript
 // Example debug logging in searchCollaborations method
 console.log(`DEBUG: searchCollaborations: Retrieved ${collabs.length} active collaborations`);
 console.log(`DEBUG: searchCollaborations: After excluding user's own, ${filteredCollabs.length} remain`);
 ```

+The client-side implementation in `DiscoverPage.tsx` also includes error logging to help diagnose any issues with the API integration.

 ## User Interface